AdamSaleh/linx-app/README.md

   * ~~Edit bookmark~~

-  * Bookmarklet should handle a change in your credentials gracefully.

-  * Bookmark page should continuously update so you can see new bookmarks appear
+  * ~~Bookmark page should continuously update so you can see new bookmarks appear~~

+  * ~~BUG: if user changes email address, need to change it across bookmarks list.~~

-  * Create a generic key/value collection in Mongo for storing encryption keys
+  * Create a generic key/value collection in Mongo for storing encryption keys, config stuff, stats, anything, really.

-  * Proper file based configuration

-  * Proper handling of errors via bookmark

   * Store crypto key in mongo (thus the generic key/value store)

+  * Proper file based configuration (just read in a JSON structure).

+  * Proper bookmarklet handling when requests are denied

   * Rename the app as "linx"

-  * BUG: if user changes email address, need to change it across bookmarks list.

   * Make a silent movie demonstrating the app